CalebMacdonaldBlack/jekyll-tutorial/_posts/2018-01-25-more-to-do-with-jeykll.markdown

 We hope you found this tutorial useful and have enjoyed building your own Jekyll website.

-This entire tutorial has been built in Jekyll and can be analysed in detail from the source code.
+This entire tutorial has been built in Jekyll and hosted on Github pages.
+How it has been built can be analysed from the source code hosted on Github.